9Sleepy9/MyStudying/README.md

 This branch is 'main' nowadays

-Directory mymodappd need to be opened as individual project to be compiled
+Directory mymodapp need to be opened as individual project to be compiled